Aider-AI/aider/docs/benchmarks-speed-1106.md

 **These are preliminary results.**
 OpenAI is enforcing very low
 rate limits on the new GPT-4 model.
-The rate limiting disrupts the the benchmarking process, requiring it to run single threaded, pause and restart frequently.
+The rate limiting disrupts the benchmarking process, requiring it to run single threaded, pause and restart frequently.
 These anomolous conditions make it slow to benchmark the new model, and make